 Phishing exploits human weaknesses even more than technical vulnerabilities.
 If you want to effectively protect your network from phishing attacks, address the human source of the problem.
 This can be addressed first and foremost through educating and training your employees.
 Most employees are willing to help, but won’t be able to if they don’t know how.

 At AGH, our technology professionals are equipped with the tools necessary to help educate your staff on the dangers of phishing and reduce their susceptibility to attacks, as well as how to improve their handling of sensitive information.
 Our training addresses your employees’ vulnerabilities and leaves them better prepared to protect your information assets.

 Additionally, consider consulting with experts at AGH before a cyber crisis happens.
 An incident response plan and mitigation efforts can help your company recover more quickly and with less disruption should a cyber security incident occur.
 Finally, the AGH team is prepared to assist in emergency situations as well.
 Notify us immediately should you find your organization’s data has been compromised.

 Don't wait to get started

-If you'd like more information on protecting your employees' information or payroll processes from phishing threats, contact Sonia Phillips using the information below.
+If you'd like more information on protecting your employees' information or payroll processes from phishing threats, contact Mike Ludlow using the information below.

 Information in this document has been obtained by Allen, Gibbs & Houlik, L.C. from sources believed to be reliable.
 However, AGH does not guarantee the accuracy nor completeness of any information.
 This communication does not and is not intended to provide legal, accounting or other professional advice or opinions on specific facts or matters, and accordingly, AGH assumes no liability whatsoever in connection with its use.
 Nothing in this communication can be used to avoid penalties that may be imposed by a governmental taxing authority or agency.